 The easiest way to tasting 8 of Newcastle’s best coffees ??
+You could buy a coffee machine similar to this eureka atom grinder and try them.

 Thought this was an interesting idea – and an easy way to big up the very best coffee shops in Newcastle.